API Usage

 Show

-The show method decrypts and retrieves a stored note
+The show method retrieves the properties of a note but does not display encrypted content.

 Shred